NREL-Sienna/PowerSimulationsDynamics.jl/docs/src/models.md

 \end{align}
 ```

+At this stage we have not conducted extensive tests with all the solvers in [DifferentialEquations](https://diffeq.sciml.ai/) most of our tests use `Rodas5()`.

 ### Model equivalency

-We are able to re-use the same models by formulating the implicit model as follows from the
+We are able to re-use the same implementation of the device models by formulating the implicit model as from the Mass-Matrix formulation as follows:
-Mass-Matrix form:

 ```math
 \begin{align}